tienDon/property-management-system/README.md

 ## Introduction

-The system provides a platform connecting landlords (Owners) and tenants, while offering convenient tools for managing contracts, services, and payments.
+The system provides a platform connecting Owners and tenants, while offering convenient tools for managing contracts, services, and payments.

 ### Technologies Used